rfoxfa/ait-complex-networks-course-project/README.md

 A __triad motif__ is a 3-node, connected subgraph in which the configuration of the links is predefined.

-For undirected networks, we have only 2 types of triadic motifs, while for directed networks we have 13.
+For undirected networks, we have only 2 types of connected non-isomorphic triadic triadic motifs, while for directed networks we have 13.

 The __motif discovery problem__ comprises two main steps: